pinardemetci/pinardemetci.github.io/_includes/cv.md

 I am a third year Ph.D. student in  **computational biology**, working with professors [Ritambhara Singh, Ph.D.](http://rsinghlab.org/) and [Sorin Istrail, Ph.D.](https://www.brown.edu/Research/Istrail_Lab/sorin.php) at **Brown University**.
 My research is at the intersection of **computer science**, **statistics**, and **molecular biology**.
-The main objective of my dissertation research is to develop computational methods that enable integrated analysis of single-cell multi-omics datasets<br>
+The main objective of my dissertation research is to develop computational methods that enable integrated analysis of single-cell multi-omics datasets.<br>

 Before joining Brown, I received my bachelor’s degree in **bioengineering** from **Olin College of Engineering**.
 There, I worked with [Jean J. Huang, Ph.D.](http://www.olin.edu/faculty/profile/jean-j-huang/) and [John Geddes, Ph.D.](http://www.olin.edu/faculty/profile/john-b-geddes) on bioinformatic analyses and dynamical modeling of microbial communities under various perturbations.
 Then, I worked in the [Quantitative Biology Lab](http://gwli.scripts.mit.edu/group/?p=737)  led by [Gene-Wei Li, Ph.D.](https://biology.mit.edu/profile/gene-wei-li/) at the **Massachusetts Institute of Technology (MIT)** as a research support associate and lab manager, researching gene regulatory network rewiring in bacteria.
-In summer of 2020, I completed an internship with the [Genomics team](https://www.microsoft.com/en-us/genomics/) at **Microsoft Research** <br>
+In summer of 2020, I completed an internship with the [Genomics team](https://www.microsoft.com/en-us/genomics/) at **Microsoft Research.** <br>

 Apart from computational biology, I have enjoyed working on different STEM projects, which can be found [here](/projects/).
 [Outside of research](/fun/), I enjoy holding boardgame nights with friends, feeding birds, playing ukulele and violin, and swimming (hopefully post-pandemic).
 Feel free to [e-mail me](mailto:pinardemetci@gmail.com) if you'd like to talk. <br>